-2020 Corporate Goals
+2021 Corporate Goals

-The corporate goals are comprised of key strategic, operational and financial goals relating to clinical development, research, strategic planning, business development and the achievement of financial objectives.
-The 2020 corporate goals were recommended by the Compensation Committee and adopted by the Board of Directors.
-The Board of Directors communicated the 2020 corporate goals to the executive officers at the end of 2019 with the understanding that their performance would be measured against the achievement of the 2020 corporate goals.
-The annual bonuses for fiscal 2020 were based on our performance relative to the achievement of the following 2020 corporate goals:
+The corporate goals are comprised of key strategic, operational, and financial goals relating to commercial product launch, clinical development, research, strategic planning, business development and the achievement of financial objectives.
+The 2021 corporate goals were recommended by the Compensation Committee and adopted by the Board of Directors.
+The Board of Directors communicated the 2021 corporate goals to the executive officers at the end of 2020 with the understanding that their performance would be measured against the achievement of the 2021 corporate goals.
+The annual bonuses for fiscal 2021 were based on our performance relative to the achievement of the following 2021 corporate goals: